durbank/ELA-model/Docs/Methods.md

 ## Abstract

-Blah blah blah

-## Introduction

-All of these methods, although useful in certain circumstances, highlight the need for additional progress to help better constrain ELA estimates in a robust, self-consistent manner, while still requiring minimum inputs.
-Such a method, combined with tight age constraints, would allow for more accurate, temporally precise comparisons of shifts in climate across regions.
-This in turn would help to elucidate the primary factors involved in such changes.
-Here we detail a new ELA model intended specifically to address these concerns, incorporating contributions from the bed topography and areal and hypsometric distribution of a glacier, along with estimates of glacier ice thickness.
+Glaciers are widely used in paleoclimatic reconstructions, with their unique combination of large spatial footprint, direct response to climate, and near-global extent making them indispensable tools.
+Although increasing computing power enables highly complex transient glacier modeling, the lack of detailed climatic data in the past typically requires paleoclimate studies to focus on computationally simple methods of reconstruction, frequently based on changes in a glacier’s geomorphic extent.
+The equilibrium line altitude (ELA) of a glacier, as a direct measure of annual glacier mass balance, facilitates direct comparisons of climate by avoiding strong dependencies on glacier dynamics and by integrating the myriad variables that can drive changes in climate into a single metric.

+Here we detail a new ELA model that retains the simplicity of many other paleo-glacier reconstructions, but further incorporates physically based assumptions that relate this estimate more directly and generally to glacier mass balance than statistical approaches.
-This new model is largely derived from a simple linear glacier-length model proposed by Oerlemans (2011), with modifications specific to quantifying ELAs and ELA changes.
+The model is largely derived from a simple linear glacier-length model presented in Oerlemans (2011), with modifications specific to quantifying ELAs and ELA changes.
-We furthermore provide model uncertainty estimates based on standard Monte Carlo simulations, also taking into account uncertainty in model input data.
 We provide MATLAB functions and scripts of this model to provide a user-friendly and generally-applicable method to estimate glacier ELAs from easily-measured morphology parameters.
-As a test of the model’s accuracy, we compare the model results for present-day glaciers in the Swiss Alps with previously published estimates of the ELAs and intermediate model outputs (e.g. bed topography, ice thickness, etc.).
+As a test of the model’s efficacy, we compare the model results for present-day glaciers in the Swiss Alps with previously published estimates of ELAs and intermediate model outputs.

+## Graphical abstract

+This is where the graphical abstract goes.

 ## Methodology